eslint/eslint/docs/developer-guide/nodejs-api.md

 The top-level report object also has `errorCount` and `warningCount` which give the exact number of errors and warnings respectively on all the files.

-**Please note**: the `source` property will be removed from the linting messages returned in `messages` in an upcoming breaking release.
+Report message objects have a deprecated `source` property.
+This property **will be removed** from the linting messages returned in `messages` in an upcoming breaking release.
 If you depend on this property, you should now use the top-level `source` or `output` properties instead.

 Once you get a report object, it's up to you to determine how to output the results.
 Fixes will not be automatically applied to the files, even if you set `fix: true` when constructing the `CLIEngine` instance.
 To apply fixes to the files, call [`outputFixes`](#outputfixes).